4 Steps to Calm Stress and Distress in Dementia to Make Care Tasks Easier

 At the same time you’re doing that, make soft, kind eye contact and continue to pump into the palm of their hand.

-If “ow” doesn’t seem to fit your situation, you may want to use a short sound that mimics or matches with your older adult’s panic reaction.
+If “ow” doesn’t seem to fit your situation, you may want to use a short sound that mimics or matches your older adult’s panic reaction.
 That can help them feel like you’re hearing them, understanding them, and are on their side.

-To make this go more smoothly, speak slowly, clearly, and rhythmically and keep instructions very simple and brief.
+To make this go more smoothly, speak slowly, clearly, and rhythmically, and keep instructions very simple and brief.

 As she begins the movement, she repeats “roll to me…roll to me” in that same calm, rhythmic tone.